 It has been a long time since we last reviewed a Vorke Android media box.
 The last one was Z1 (reviewed here), which had excellent performance in almost all categories.

-Vorke Z6 is company’s new proposal which, in relation to the outgoing model, appears to be differentiated only in the housing and the Android version.
+Vorke Z6 (Branded as Tanix elsewhere) is company’s new proposal which, in relation to the outgoing model, appears to be differentiated only in the housing and the Android version.

 Packaging – Specifications

 Like all Vorke release, it comes in a brown-ish carton box.
 The box’s specifications are written on the back.